Command line text editing

 doing is making fun clicking or tapping sounds).

-When you’re in normal mode, you can get vim
+When you’re in normal mode, you can get vim to do many

 different things for you, but listing out all of those different things